ShimuraWorkshop/Gear-VR-Controller-Motion-Pointer-for-Windows/README.md

 - No VR headset or mobile phone needed
 - Wireless presenter, air mouse and motion pointer
 - Emulated light gun, gyro and motion gamepad
-- 2 or more Gear VR controllers
+- Pairing multiple Gear VR controllers
+- 2 controllers as left and right sides
 - Key or action mapping to buttons and motions
 - Combo editor for keys input
 - Trackpad mouse cursor or scrolling